-Practise the letters of the alphabet and long numbers, such as telephone numbers and dates.
+Practise listening to and writing down the letters of the alphabet and long numbers, such as telephone numbers and dates.

 Listen to people speaking in different accents (American, Australian, British, Irish), as you may hear different accents in the test.
 You can use the internet to find podcasts or radio or TV programmes from different countries around the world.